VS Code

 Please DO NOT follow the official VS Code documentation for remote servers.

 By default, if you follow those instructions, you will end up running the VS Code remote server on the login node.
-This is fine if you’re managing your files, but if you’re running a notebook or running scripts you’ll need you’ll need to allocate a resource just for you.
+Even if you’re just managing your files, but especially if you’re running a notebook or running scripts we’ll need to allocate a resource just for you.

 # Linux and Mac